tegos-article/article-laravel-cache-tip-avoid-redundant-has-missing-calls/1-article.md

 2. Check if it's `null`
 3. Proceed accordingly

-It’s a tiny change, but when multiplied across thousands of requests, the difference is real.
-One less cache call per request means faster responses and lower memory usage — for free.
+It's a tiny change, but when multiplied across thousands of requests, the difference is real.
+One less cache call per request means faster responses and lower memory usage - for free.

 Ever run into cache weirdness or found other sneaky optimizations in Laravel?
 Drop your stories below.